aakashks/gmail_organizer/README.md

 # GMail Organizer

-## Multioutput Classification of mails using semi-supervised, active learning
+## Multioutput Classification of mails

 Yes, using machine learning to classify Gmail mails into different labels can be of practical use, even though Gmail already has a feature for creating filters.
 While Gmail's filtering feature is useful, it requires manual configuration by the user and can be time-consuming, especially when dealing with large volumes of email.